photoprism/photoprism-docs/docs/user-guide/library/import.md

 ## Changing the Import File Path

-Starting with the [next release](https://docs.photoprism.app/release-notes/), advanced users can customize the destination file path pattern used by the import feature through the [`settings.yml`](../../getting-started/config-files/settings.md#media-library) config file, as shown in this example:
+Starting with [Release 250223-b79d21907](../../release-notes.md#february-23-2025), advanced users can customize the destination file path pattern used by the import feature through the [`settings.yml`](../../getting-started/config-files/settings.md#media-library) config file, as shown in this example:

 ```yaml
 Import: